emilysnothere/feature-request/README.txt

 9. Single page for suggestions.

 == Changelog ==

+= Version 1.2.0 / (3.3.2017) =
+* Fix: Saving settings for votes
+* Fix: Showing message while submitting new form
+* Removed: Textext that used in tags filed.
+* Removed: On screen Help
+* Prepare plugin structure for major update and weekly updates
+* Minor bug fixes

 = Version 1.1.2 / (10.4.2016) =
 * Fix: Don't show dropdown when only one group exists.